 - 1. Materials used for outer shells are to comply with in Pt 2, Ch 1 of Rules for the Classification of Steel Ships. - 2.
 Welding procedures for outer shells are to be approved in accordance with relevant requirements in Pt 5, Ch 5, Sec 4 and Pt 2, Ch 2 of Rules for the Classification of Steel Ships. - 3.
-Elements of insulation systems which do not contribute to vacuums (such as supporting structures installed between inner vessels and other shells, and layered insulation installed on inner vessels as countermeasure for heat radiation) are to be type approved in accordance with Guidance for the Approval of Manufacturing Process and Type Approval, Etc.
+Elements of insulation systems which do not contribute to vacuums (such as supporting structures installed between inner vessels and other shells, and layered insulation installed on inner vessels as countermeasure for heat radiation) are to be verified through testing that they are suitable for the function and environment.
+(2022)